zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 Authentication requests now utilize SAF as the authentication provider.
 API ML can run without z/OSMF present on the system.

-## Jwt token refresh endpoint enablement
+## Enable Jwt token refresh endpoint

-Enable `/gateway/api/v1/auth/refresh` endpoint that allows you to exchange existing valid JWT token for a new one with fresh expiration time.
-This endpoint has to be called with valid JWT token and trusted client certificate.
-In case of z/OSMF authentication provider, API Mediation Layer has to be enabled for passticket generation for requesting user and z/OSMF's APPLID and z/OSMF's APPLID has to be configured.
+Enable the `/gateway/api/v1/auth/refresh` endpoint to exchange a valid JWT token for a new token with a new expiration date.
+Call the endpoint with a valid JWT token and trusted client certificate.
+In case of z/OSMF authentication provider, enable API Mediation Layer for passticket generation and configure z/OSMF APPLID.
 [Configure Passtickets](../../extend/extend-apiml/api-mediation-passtickets.md)

 **Follow these steps:**